Skip to main content

 });

-The push function call will add data to the JENTIS data layer.
-The data layer is holding all data so it can be all submitted to the server when an event occurs (a click, pageview or any other interaction in a web browser).
+The push function call will add data to the JENTIS Data Layer.
+The data layer holds all data so it can be submitted to the server when an event occurs (e.g., a click, pageview, or any other interaction in a web browser).

-Whenever a relevant event occurs all the data must be submitted to the server.
-Now what is “all the data” and how to determine the correct moment to submit?
+Whenever a relevant event occurs, all the data must be submitted to the server.
+But what is “all the data” and how do you determine the right moment to submit it?

-The basic idea is that you can add as much data and objects (pushed to the _jts API via push function calls) as you feel like.
-All data can be submitted in one push, or multiple push calls happen asynchronously.
+The core principle is to add as much data and as many objects as you need by pushing them to the _jts API using push function calls.
+This data can be sent either in a single push or across multiple asynchronous push calls.

 JS